jackrimington/git-jack/readme.md

-Hello, my name is not Jack
+Hello, my name is Jack